 The Hole in the Wall Oyster Bar, at 23 Avenue D, offers casual dinning in a charming historic atmosphere.
 Here, you can dine on fresh, local seafood, shrimp, homemade soups, casseroles and daily specials.

 The Franklin at the Gibson, 51 Avenue C, spotlights local seafood and farmers, reimagining familiar favorites by fusing Japanese, French and Southern cuisines.
 The menu changes with the seasons, offering unexpected but incredibly pleasing flavor combinations.

 Make it a Night - Stay Over in Apalachicola

 Don’t miss the Raney House, the stately antebellum residence of Apalachicola’s two-time former mayor, David Raney.
 It is now a house museum, and is on the National Register of Historic Places.
 Built in 1838, this Greek Revival house at 128 Market Street is one of the two oldest structures in the city.
 The adjacent guest cottage is available for overnight stays.

 One of the best-known landmarks of the town is also a hotel.
 Built in 1907, The Gibson Inn (at 51 Avenue C) is an impressive wooden structure and is listed on the National Register of Historic Places.
 Inside are historical charts on the region.
 Friday night happy hours are very popular here, especially with the locals.

-Another option is the Coombs House Inn, 80 Sixth St., which was built in 1905 out of exotic lumber that owner James N. Coombs had gathered from around the world.
+Another option is the Coombs Inn & Suites, 80 Sixth St., which was built in 1905 out of exotic lumber that owner James N. Coombs had gathered from around the world.
 Coombs, a timber tycoon, was a close friend of Teddy Roosevelt and is said to have turned down both the vice presidency and the governorship of Florida.